MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/04/devtools-112.md

 In **Focus Mode**, when the **Activity Bar** is in the vertical orientation, a tool name label is displayed when you hover over an icon or select an icon with the keyboard.
 These labels help you learn the icon for each tool in the **Activity Bar**.

 Previously, selecting an icon with the keyboard or hovering over an icon with the mouse displayed two labels simultaneously.
-This issue has now been fixed; only one label is displayed, depending on which tool you are hovering over with the mouse or selecting with the keyboard:
+This issue has now been fixed; only one label is displayed:

 ![A label is displayed when hovering over an icon in the Activity Bar](./devtools-112-images/focus-mode-label-vertical-activity-bar.png)